Nick689/CustomPOS/Readme.md

 ##Usage
-Login:  Only one user is declared in default database: <root>    Password is managed by MySQL directly
+Login:  Only one user is declared in default database: <root>    Password is managed by MySQL.
+You will have to grant new users.

 Special item:
  -  *DIV* is the reference for miscellaneous item, it has editable name